Sign In Forgot Password

 At Mishkan Shalom, we follow the calendar of Jewish holidays with depth and joy throughout the year celebrating the full round of holy days and holidays.
 Watch for details as each of our holiday celebrations approach.
 Find details on past holidays, and general resources as you explore below.

-Yamim Nora'im: Days of Awe: (online and in-person)
+Yamim Nora'im: Days of Awe: (online and in person) : Calendar of Services and Additional Information

-Returning to the Home of Our Soul: As we gather in person and on-line We will enter the New Jewish Year of 5784 together.
+Returning to the Home of Our Soul: As we gather in person and online we will enter the Jewish Year of 5784 together.
 Who will we become during these times, individually and communally?

-Each of us have had discoveries and losses, breakthroughs and disappointments, moments of isolation and meaningful connections.
-The Yamim Noraim - The Days of Awe, ask us to face the truth of our circumstance, strengthen communal bonds to live in solidarity with all beings, and explore for the long haul, the connections and tools for resiliency.
+Each of us has had discoveries and losses, breakthroughs and disappointments, moments of isolation and meaningful connections.
+The Yamim Nora'im - The Days of Awe, ask us to face the truth of our circumstance, strengthen communal bonds to live in solidarity with all beings, and explore for the long haul, the connections and tools for resiliency.

 Chanukah/ Hanukah/ Hanukkah!